davenquinn/xenoliths/paper/text/figure-captions.md

 represented in (a).

 ##model_comparison

 Comparisons of Crystal Knob eruptive (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.
+The hottest model run of each group is highlighted, with cooler models of the same family shown with lower opacity.
-The profiles corresponding with a young underplated slab (Monterey-plate equivalent), wholesale mantle-lithosphere replacement by the slab window, and a Cretaceous Farallon slab both with and without deep slab-window reheating are shown.
+The model predictions are purely conductive geotherms, and arrows show the potential response of model geotherms to erosion [see @sec:model_supplement].
-The results as shown are purely conductive geotherms in the absence of erosion and thus might be biased towards lower temperatures relative to measured xenolith pressure--temperature constraints [see @sec:model_supplement].
+The background of the plot shows steady-state geotherms and the likely field of xenolith entrainment from @fig:depth.

 ##cross_sections
 Cross sections showing the evolution of southern California during the